WNNE: Analog-to-digital conversion

-WNNE discontinued regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WNNE ended regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 25, using virtual channel 31.